DEShawResearch/random123/README.md

 you `#include` it in your source files.
-Simply direct your C or C++ compiler to find the header files in the `include/` directory of the cloned repo and use the Random123 header files, types and functions in your application.
+Simply direct your C or C++ compiler to find the header files in the `include/` directory of the cloned repo and use the Random123 header files, types, and functions in your application.

 There is a top-level GNUmakefile with "install" and "install-html" targets.
 The former will copy header files to $(DESTDIR)$(includedir)